PDFO: A Cross-Platform Package for Powell's Derivative-Free Optimization Solvers: Powell's derivative-free algorithms

 \subsection{A sketch of the algorithms}

 Powell's model-based \gls{dfo} algorithms are trust-region methods.
-At iteration~$k$, the algorithms construct a linear (for \gls{cobyla}) or quadratic (for the other methods) model~$\objm$ for the objective function~$f$ to meet the interpolation condition
+At iteration~$k$, the algorithms construct a linear (for \gls{cobyla}) or quadratic (for the other methods) model~$\objm$ for the objective function~$f$ according to the interpolation condition

 where~$\xpt \subseteq \R^n$ is a finite interpolation set updated along the iterations. \Gls{cobyla} models the constraints by linear interpolants on~$\xpt$ as well.
 Instead of repeating Powell's description of these algorithms, we outline them in the sequel, emphasizing the trust-region subproblem, the interpolation problem, and the management of the interpolation set.